jasonmb626/Ubuntu18.04-VirtualBox/Mounting VirtualBox shared folders on Ubuntu Server 18.04 LTS.md

 cd ~/shared
 ```
 ## Make the mount folder persistent
 This directory mount we just made is temporary and it will disappear on next reboot.
-To make this permanent, we'll set it so that it will mount our `~/shared` directory on system startup
+To make this permanent, we'll set it so that it will mount our `~/shared` directory on system startup.
+UPDATE: I tried these steps and upon reboot the server went into emergency mode.
+Something is not right.

 1. Edit fstab file in /etc directory
 ```